Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 Thinking about taking the train from Budapest-Keleti to Berlin Südkreuz?
 We’ve got you covered.

-It usually takes around 13 hours 40 minutes to travel the 427 miles (687 km) from Budapest-Keleti to Berlin Südkreuz by train, although you can get there in as little as 12 hours 10 minutes on the fastest services.
-You’ll normally find around 15 trains per day running on this route.
-You’ll need to make 1 change along the way as there aren't any direct services on this line.
+It usually takes around 12 hours 10 minutes to travel the 427 miles (687 km) from Budapest-Keleti to Berlin Südkreuz by train, although you can get there in as little as 10 hours 8 minutes on the fastest services.
+You’ll normally find around 22 trains per day running on this route.
+You won’t need to worry about making any changes along the way either as direct trains are available.
+You can travel with ÖBB trains during your journey, as they are the main operator of services on this route.

 Keen to book your train tickets to Berlin Südkreuz?
 No need to wait, start a search with us today!
 If you want to find out a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs, including first and last train times.